Why Do Japanese People Live Longer? 7 Reasons Nobody Tells You

 Although it's very rare to find a squat toilet in a Japanese home, it's easy to find one in a public bathroom.
 They're here for the elderly who are used to the traditional squat toilets.
 These are the folks who have been squatting most of their lives.
 These are the folks who are loving life in their eighties and easily living to their nineties.

 When I first came to Japan, nothing scared me more than a squat toilet but now whenever I see one I give it a go... unless I see a really cool, high-speed Japanese toilet nearby.

 A squat toilet will probably be difficult to find if you live in the West.
 For a similar experience you'll have to go camping.
 Still if you ever see one in your travels don't be afraid.
 Give it a try.

 The Japanese have a special reverence for nature.
 Before I came here I didn't believe this.
 I thought Japan was all about mecha-robots and super-cars.
 But slow down and you'll see Shinto shrines full of native trees.
 You'll see a crane gliding above the nearby river.

 Nature is good for us but you don't need a scientist to tell you that.
 Japanese people of all ages are walking by the local riverbanks or hiking in the forests.
 Nature is a small break from the stress of daily life.
 Even getting there and back gets the blood pumping.

 There's a lot of gardening here as well.
 Not everyone has the land but those who do fill it with native trees and flowers.
 In the most crowded neighborhoods and communities you'll see that everyone squeezes in a few pots of vegetables or flowers.

 How does gardening improve health?
-Take a look at the infographic below by WhatShed.
+Aside from healthy fruits and veggies, the benefits are limitless: more mental health and physical exercise, fresh air, and stress relief just to name a few.
 It even got me to grow a couple tomato and pepper plants on my balcony!